rapid7/insightconnect-plugins/wordpress/help.md

 # Description

-The [WordPress](https://wordpress.com/) plugin allows you to manage users on the WordPress platform
+The [WordPress](https://wordpress.com/) plugin allows you to manage users on the WordPress platform.
+Only users can be deleted or suspended from the wordpress application.

 # Key Features

-* Manage users
+* Delete users
+* Suspend Users

 # Requirements